mingw-w64/mingw-w64.github.io/web/downloads.md

 implements them on Windows syscalls in a more standard-compliant and more efficient way, outperforming even native slim reader/write locks (SRW) since Windows Vista.

-### Store of binaries on SourceForge

-A very large number of other binaries and sources are hosted in the [File Release System on SourceForge](http://sf.net/projects/mingw-w64/files/) which might have what you are after.